paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-149-national-energy-policy-and-programs.md

   (A) *In general* — Paragraph (1) shall not apply to a research or development activity performed by an institution of higher education or nonprofit institution (as defined in section 4 of the Stevenson-Wydler Technology Innovation Act of 1980 ([15 U.S.C.
 3703](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section3703&num=0&edition=prelim))).

-  (B) *Termination date* — The exemption under subparagraph (A) shall apply during the 2-year period beginning on September 28, 2018.
+  (B) *Termination date* — The exemption under subparagraph (A) shall apply during the 2-year period beginning on August 9, 2022.

 **(c) Demonstration and commercial application**